Nice to meet you.

 • Integrations: can’t access external features, such as the built-in camera or microphone.

-TIP: Are you asking yourself "How much does it cost to make an app?"
+Tip: Are you wondering, "how much does it cost to make an app?"
 We've got you covered.

-Non-native tools were intentionally created to avoid writing code twice, as well as to give more developers the ability to make apps.
-Web apps are created with common programming languages such as HTML and CSS because they run in a browser similar to the way a website does.
+Non-native tools were intentionally created to avoid writing code twice and to give more developers the ability to make apps.
+Web apps are created with common programming languages such as HTML and CSS because they run in a browser similar to a website.
 You can also use the pre-made free admin template to develop modern responsive web apps.
-Using admin templates can save you a lot of time & money.
+Using admin templates can save you a lot of time and money.

-An emerging trend, progressive web apps (PWAs) take advantage of some recent browser advancements to allow web apps to act more like mobile apps.
-However, operating system support and functionality is still limited when compared to true mobile apps.
+An emerging trend, progressive web apps (PWAs) take advantage of recent browser advancements to allow web apps to act more like mobile apps.
+However, operating system support and functionality are still limited compared to true mobile apps.

 The majority of apps on your phone are mobile apps.
 You can install them to your device from a marketplace, such as the App Store or Google Play Store.
 There are two kinds of mobile apps: native and hybrid.
-The terms “mobile app” and “native app” are often used interchangeably, and that’s because usually the mobile app being referred to is a native mobile app.
+The terms “mobile app” and “native app” are often used interchangeably because the mobile app is usually referred to as a native mobile app.

 Mobile app pros